 Metacam® Oral Suspension

 Meloxicam is an oral nonsteroidal anti-inflammatory drug (NSAID) used in dogs to control pain and inflammation due to osteoarthritis (OA).
 While meloxicam is not a cure for osteoarthritis, it can control the pain and inflammation of osteoarthritis and improve your dog's mobility.
 This medication should be given with food.
 Response varies but in most dogs, improvement will be seen in a few days.
-Meloxicam is available as an oral syrup in 5 different dropper bottle sizes.
+Meloxicam is available as an oral syrup in 5 different dropper bottle sizes as well as a transmucosal oral spray.

 WHAT IS THIS DRUG?